citp/privacy-policy-historical/c/cl/cli/clicktime.com.md

-> *The following text is extracted and transformed from the clicktime.com privacy policy that was archived on 2016-08-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160814195955id_/https%3A//www.clicktime.com/policy/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the clicktime.com privacy policy that was archived on 2017-07-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170706180139id_/https%3A//www.clicktime.com/policy/privacy) for the most accurate reproduction.*

 # Time & Expense Tracking Software | Privacy | ClickTime Web Timesheet

 ## ClickTime Web Timesheet is committed to your privacy

 The developers of ClickTime have created this privacy statement in order to demonstrate our firm commitment to the protection of your privacy.
 The following discloses our information gathering and dissemination practices.
-Clicktime.com adheres to the Safe Harbor principles developed by the United States and the European Union (EU), described in our [Safe Harbor Notice.](https://web.archive.org/policy/safe-harbor)

 For the purpose of this Privacy Policy, "ClickTime" refers to Clicktime.com, Inc. and its authorized distributors and affiliates worldwide.
 This Privacy Policy addresses the two kinds of information that ClickTime handles: personal data created by customers accessing our public-facing sales and marketing site ("Marketing Usage") and personal data provided to ClickTime through the use of our software products by users ("Application Usage").

-## Registration
+## Free Trial, Registration & Content Downloads

-**Marketing Usage:** Our site's registration form requires you to give us contact information (like your name, email address, address, company name, etc.).
+**Marketing Usage:** Our site's registration and marketing forms require you to give us contact information (like your name, email address, address, company name, etc.).
 We use your contact information from the registration form to:

   1. Send you information so that you may access demo accounts and set up a ClickTime account.
   2. Contact you when necessary, such as to notify you of an expired account or for customer service.
+  3. Provide additional information about ClickTime's services, partners, promotions, and events, via email, postal mail, or phone.
-  3. Create invoices for ClickTime usage.
+  4. Create invoices for ClickTime usage.